-This course provides students with 96 hours of field experience in a human services community agency that provides disability services or supports individuals with a diagnosed disability.
+This course provides a student with 120 hours of practical field experience within a human service agency.
+This experiential learning consisting of engagement within a social service setting.
 (Prerequisites: HS 1522).

 HS 1710 Foundations of Alcohol and Drug Counseling

 This course provides students with an introduction to the practice of substance use counseling by familiarizing them with basic substance use counseling theory, skills, and terminology.
 This course introduces students to the 12-core functions of an alcohol and drug counselor, treatment modalities, co-occurring disorders, and special populations in the counseling field.
 Physical, psychological, pharmacological, environmental, and social aspects of substance use disorders will also be discussed.
 Lastly, this course will discuss ethics, licensure requirements, background studies, and practicum placement.
 (Prerequisites: ENGL 1117).